-The cost of a funeral shouldn’t be a huge burden on the deceased’s family.
+The cost of a funeral shouldn’t be a huge burden for the deceased’s family.
 That’s why you have funeral cover.
-Here we look at the options available and guide you through what you need to know to choose a reputable funeral policy broker.
+Here, we look at the options available and guide you through what you need to know to choose a reputable funeral policy broker.

-The three options There are three main ways you can cover the cost of a funeral – either through an underwritten funeral policy, a friendly society or a burial society.
+There are three main ways you can take out funeral cover to help you pay the costs of a funeral – either through an insurer, a funeral parlour or a burial society.

-These policies are underwritten by a life insurance company that must be registered with the Financial Services Board of South Africa (FSB).
-They can only be sold by authorised representatives.
-Underwritten funeral policies are the most formal and well regulated.
+Funeral cover policies from insurers are underwritten by a life insurance company that must be registered with the Financial Sector Conduct Authority (FSCA).
+They can only be sold by authorised representatives, including banks.
+Funeral policies offered by insurers are the most formal and well regulated.

 Burial society

-Burial societies are self-regulated and not sold through a broker.
-They don’t have to be registered with the FSB or have a constitution, but it is advised that societies should have a written set of rules that they follow.
+Burial societies are self-regulated and funeral cover from the society is not sold through a broker.
+Burial societies don’t have to be registered with the FSCA, but it is advised that societies should have a written set of rules and/or constitution that they follow.
 If you are a member of a burial society, agree on and draw up some rules on how members can use the funds for a funeral and who will manage the accounts and investments.

-You need to check If you buy an underwritten funeral policy or cover with a friendly society from a broker, this is what you need check:
+If you buy a funeral policy from an insurer or funeral parlour, this is what you need to check:

-1. That the broker is registered with the FSB
+1. That the broker is registered with the FSCA

-Reputable brokers will be registered with the FSB.
-You can check this on the FSB website using the broker’s Financial Services Provider (FSP) number.
+Reputable brokers will be registered with the FSCA.
+You can check this on the FSCA website using the broker’s Financial Services Provider (FSP) number.
 Ask your broker for their and the insurer’s FSP number.

-You can use the company name and FSP number to check that the insurer is registered with the FSB.
-If there are any changes such as a change in the underwriter you need to be informed, and your broker must make sure you are.
+You can use the company name and FSP number to check that the insurer is registered with the FSCA.
+If there are any changes, such as a change in the insurer, you need to be informed, which your broker should do.

 - Any restrictions – for example if you can’t claim for the first six months

-- Additional benefits such as cover for groceries, unveiling etc.
+- Additional benefits such as cover for groceries, a memorial, and repatriation

 4. How to claim and complain